JeffWeinell/REEs/README.md

 Of the 1,865 REEs that passed ultrastringent filtering, 212 were removed to allow a fraction of the 20K baits to be used to target other types of loci (UCEs, MHC genes, scalation genes, vision genes, and ddRAD-like loci), and these removed REEs are listed in the file [Version3-loci-removed_others.tsv](https://github.com/JeffWeinell/SnakeCap/blob/main/ArborFiles/Version3-loci-removed_others.tsv).
 Baits for the remaining 1,653 REEs were synthesized by Arbor (mybaits 20K bait kit: product no. 3001160).

-Table 4.
+**Table 4**.
 The nine partially expanded targets from output of step 8 and reason why targets were partially rather than fully expanded.
 WeinellEntry name|Contig accession ID|Nucleotide range of partially expanded target|Nucleotide range that would have been targetted if it had been possible|Reason why target sequence partially rather than fully expanded.
 ---|---|---|---|---
 WeinellEntry959 |NW_013657802.1|1404174-1405963 |1404174-1405974|contig length 140,5963 nt